Vietnam.vn - Nền tảng quảng bá Việt Nam

 Research from the University of Minnesota (USA) shows that intelligent people are often messy because they spend all their time thinking and doing more important things.

-The author states that neatness is a good virtue, but parents should not be too rigid and forceful with their children.
-This can affect the child's thinking process and brain development.
+The author states that neatness is a good virtue, but parents should not be too rigid and pressure children.
+This can affect the thinking process and brain development of children.

 Smart children like to talk to themselves

-Many intelligent children are introverted and not very social.
+Many smart children are introverted and not very social.
 They are often immersed in their own world and always have specific plans in their heads.
 Illustration photo

 Communicating with oneself does not mean that children have neurological problems, but this is a solution for children to develop their thinking and cognitive abilities, and can also help children find many new ideas.